Gene Shue: Early life

-Playing career

-College
+College career

 As a prospect in 1950, Shue was lightly recruited by University of Maryland's newly hired coach Bud Millikan.
 However, he wanted to play for the more-established programs at Loyola or Georgetown.
 After getting turned down by Loyola and getting wait listed by Georgetown after two underwhelming tryouts, Shue opted to instead play for Maryland.
 Shue did not receive a scholarship and instead worked odd jobs, including cleaning the basketball court (only receiving a scholarship his senior season).
 Joining a program with Coach Millikan that had losing records in eight of its last 10 seasons, Shue later remarked:

 In his tenure with Maryland, Shue and Millikan led the school's team to new heights, including their first 20-plus win regular season (23 his senior year), their first appearance in national rankings (peaked at #13 in 1954), and entrance into the Atlantic Coast Conference.
 While at Maryland, Shue joined Delta Kappa Epsilon fraternity.

 Shue left Maryland as its star player and their first high-profile NBA prospect.
 He broke all of the school scoring records and made the All-ACC team.

-Professional
+Professional career

+Philadelphia Warriors (1954)

+Following his collegiate graduation, Shue was drafted third overall in the 1954 NBA draft by the Philadelphia Warriors on April 24, 1954.

+New York Knicks (1954–1956)

-Following his collegiate graduation, Shue was drafted third overall in the 1954 NBA draft by the Philadelphia Warriors.
-After just six games with the Warriors Shue was sold to the New York Knicks, after notifying then-owner Eddie Gottlieb that his paycheck was $10 short ($110.15 in 2022).
+On November 28, 1954, after just six games with the Warriors, Shue's player rights were sold to the New York Knicks, after notifying then-owner Eddie Gottlieb that his paycheck was $10 short ($110.15 in 2022).